RxstydnR/screen-face-analysis/README.md

 [MTCNN](https://github.com/ipazc/mtcnn) provides the MTCNN face detector which is a Keras implementation.
 The model's accuracy is better than [OpenCV's CascadeClassifier](https://pythonprogramming.net/haar-cascade-object-detection-python-opencv-tutorial/) but FPS performance is inferior.

-This model outputs face bounding box and key points info. (more details in [mtcvv github](https://github.com/ipazc/mtcnn))
+This model outputs face bounding box and key points info. (more details in [mtcnn github](https://github.com/ipazc/mtcnn))

 ### 4. Face Analysis.